svgaming234/cstats/README.md

 ## Credits

-Based on a player list Python script created by Noggisoggi
-API by JohnyMuffin
-zavdav for telling me about the `getUser` api on `statistics.retromc.org` and for testing
+SvGaming - Project lead
+Noggisoggi - Creator of player list API which cstats is based on JohnyMuffin - Creator of APIs utilized by cstats zavdav - Lead tester, told me about the getUser API